Supplier Risk Management: Which Suppliers Should You Audit?

-There are two criteria that are the most popular for evaluation of suppliers: 1) percentage of lots accepted, and 2) percentage of on-time delivery.
+There are two criteria that are the most popular for the evaluation of suppliers: 1) the percentage of lots accepted and 2) the percentage of on-time delivery.
 Both of these metrics have potential limitations.
-For example, what if a good supplier ships only two shipments this year and there is a problem with one shipment?
+For example, what if a good supplier ships only two shipments this year, and there is a problem with one delivery?
 The reverse is also possible.
 What if a poor supplier ships lots every week?
 Ten bad lots per year will result in an 80% quality rating.

-On-time delivery has other issues, such as, does purchasing update the due date in the MRP system when they ask suppliers to push out the delivery date due to soft sales volume?
-If a supplier expedites an order in half the normal turnaround time in their “best effort” to meet your requested due date, should they receive a negative result for percentage on-time delivery if they are one week late?
+On-time delivery has other issues, such as does purchasing update the due date in the MRP system when they ask suppliers to push out the delivery date due to soft sales volume?
+If a supplier expedites an order in half the standard turnaround time in their “best-effort” to meet your requested due date, should they receive a negative result for percentage on-time delivery if they are one week late?

 Internally, your supply chain and quality assurance team have to develop a list of suppliers that will be audited.
 In general, I recommend that all “critical” suppliers be audited at least once every three years (equal to the certification cycle).
 However, your auditing schedule is a plan that should have “wiggle room.”

 For example, if you weren’t planning to visit an existing supplier until next year or the following year, and suddenly there is a new quality issue with that supplier, you may want to add a “for cause” audit of their facility to your supplier audit schedule.
-You might want to add suppliers in close proximity to another supplier you were going to audit anyway in order to reduce travel costs.
+You might want to add suppliers near another supplier you were going to audit anyway to reduce travel costs.